callebedrums/sea/README.md

 </div>
 ```

-Here we have instantiated a new Person and set the house to 3.
+Here we have a new Person instantiated setting the house to 3.
 It means that the house with id equals to 3 will be loaded to the field.
-But don't worry, Sea do a lazy load of relational attributes.
-When angular render the template and ask for the house attribute, the Sea will return an empty instance of House and will request the House data.
+But do not worry, Sea do a lazy load of relational attributes.
+When angular renders the template and asks for the house attribute, Sea will return an empty instance of House and will request the House data.

-As the relational field is lasy loaded, if you want to access it inside controller, you can use the Model instance method get, like in the following example:
+As the relational field is lazy loaded, if you want to access its inner controller, you can use the Model instance method get, like in the following example:

 ```
 (function (angular) {